Day 1 Moshi

 Following your arrival in Moshi, you make your way to the hotel.
-A pre-departure group meeting with your mountain guide is scheduled for the early evening.
+A pre-departure group meeting with your mountain guide is scheduled for the early evening. *Please note: if you have pre-booked the Serengeti Balloon Safari your CEO will inform you when you will do the activity throughout your tour, days are subject to change: Serengeti Balloon Safari (Day 10 - Serengeti).
+You will miss the included morning game drive with the group, but you will have a much better view from above!
+For more information on the Extra see the Optional Activities section.
 Situated in the heart of a major coffee growing region, Moshi is an attractive small town of about 150,000 people and it lies at the base of Kilimanjaro.
 Despite the teasing proximity of snow-capped Kilimanjaro, Moshi is not the cool highland settlement you might expect.
 Instead, lying at an altitude of 810 meters, it has a surprisingly humid, sticky climate, reminiscent of the coast.
 Moshi means smoke in Swahili, but the origin of this name is something of a mystery.

 Hiking Time: 5-6 hrs Total Distance: 12km Starting Altitude: 1980m Final Altitude: 2743m Habitat: Montane forest After breakfast and a short briefing from the guide, transfer to the gates of Kilimanjaro National Park (it is a 45-minute drive from Moshi to the Marangu Gate).
 Upon registering with park authorities, begin the four-hour walk to the Mandara encampment.
 Pass through a thick rainforest zone, where there is a high chance of rain in the afternoon.
 Spend the night at Mandara Hut (2,743 m), an attractive collection of buildings.
 Bathrooms are available with running water.
 Most days the hiking will begin early in the morning.
 You will hike for about 5 to 6 hours each day.
 The guides will take you at a moderate pace, so as to allow you time to acclimatize the altitude changes.
 Your guides will continually repeat the words, “pole pole” (po-ly, po-ly), which means “go slowly” in Swahili.
 The lower terrain is gorgeous and fascinating, as we will pass through a thick rainforest zone, stopping at the Mandara Hut.
 Over the next two days you will continue to your ascent to the saddle of Kilimanjaro.
 From up here the views are vast and beautiful.
 As the camps have limited activities, you should take advantage of your time on the hikes to take in all the scenery and great views.